This article contains at least a dozen good ideas to expanding your skill

 "If I ever want to set up a technical consultancy business of my own, this

-work will go a long way toward making connections," he says.
+work will go a long way toward making connections,

 No. 5: Shop for bargains